SpritzerPyro/bash-utilities/README.md

 A collection of some bash script utilities.

-## Create new script
+## Create a new script

-To create a new script with some default configuration call `bin/createscript` followed by the path to the new file.
+To create a new script with some default configuration, call `bin/createscript` followed by the path to the new file.

 ```bash
 ./bin/createscript path/to/file